Transport Indicators (what we measure)

 The District Plan requires a resource consent for any new entranceway, or where there is any increase in the character, scale or intensity of use of an existing entranceway, onto a significant road or arterial road.
 Since 2009/10 the trend has been for a steady decrease in the number of resource consents that include entranceways onto major roads.

 Plan Change 43 – Transport, which was made operative in 2015/16, introduced an exemption for businesses in the Shopping Frontage Areas of the three main towns with a Floor Area Ratio (FAR) of 1 or less.
 Businesses with a FAR of 1 whose total floor area does not exceed the area of the lot upon which it is built are exempt from having to supply parking if they instead supplied a verandah for pedestrian shelter as it promotes a pedestrian-friendly environment.
-The plan change also introduced as an alternative means of compliance: the ability for business owners to instead of providing parking to make a financial contribution for the purposes of car parking.
+The plan change also introduced as an alternative means of compliance: the ability for business owners in lieu of providing onsite parking spaces to make a financial contribution.

 |Resource Consents in Industrial and Business